-Human Resource Management (International)
+MSc/Postgraduate Diploma/Postgraduate Certificate Human Resource Management (International)

-There is growing worldwide demand for professionals and leaders who can devise and apply creative human resource solutions across differing national and international contexts.
+There is growing worldwide demand for professionals and leaders who can devise and apply creative human resource solutions across national and international contexts.

-The course will suit you if you are seeking, or have already started, a career in managing people or as a specialist HR professional in any part of the world, including Europe and the UK.
+The course will suit you if you're seeking, or have already started, a career in managing people or as a specialist HR professional anywhere in the world.
 Its international focus is particularly relevant if your career plans involve working in:

 - international organisations within your home country (including the UK), or